wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.14.08 =
+Re-purposed Quick Scan to just scan the most affected areas and fixed a few small bugs.

 = 3.13.11 =
 Fixed a session bug to display the last directory scanned.